patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/forms/design.md

         * Placeholder text
         * Helper text

-5. [Validation and errors](#Provide-validation-and-errors) - ensures that the correct information is collected before the form can be submitted to the system.
+5. [Errors and validation](#Provide-errors-and-validation) - ensures that the correct information is collected before the form can be submitted to the system.

 6. Action buttons - enables a user to submit or exit a form.
 Button placement depends on the type of form you're presenting to the user.